Ficool

 Fury's expression hardened.

-"That's men now, they would have technology to build armours which are similar to Tony Stark."
+"That's men now, they would have technology to build armours which is similar to Tony Stark."

 While Fury was misunderstanding Luthar's action, there was a place where Paranoia spread like a disease.
 In a dimly lit room, Hydra's inner circle watched encrypted feeds.